luis-r-izquierdo/netlogo-fuzzy-logic-library/README.md

 + tutorial.pdf: a tutorial created to illustrate how researchers can use the library to build agent-based models in which individual agents hold their own fuzzy concepts and use their own fuzzy rules, which may also change over time.
 + fuzzy-logic-library-model: the Netlogo model used in the tutorial.

 For further details, have a look at the paper: Izquierdo, L.R., Olaru, D., Izquierdo, S.S., Purchase, S. & Soutar, G.N.
 (2015).
 Fuzzy Logic for Social Simulation using NetLogo.
-Journal or Artificial Societies and Social Simulation.
+Journal or Artificial Societies and Social Simulation 18 (4) 1 <[http://jasss.soc.surrey.ac.uk/18/4/1.html](http://jasss.soc.surrey.ac.uk/18/4/1.html "Introductory paper on Fuzzy Logic for Social Simulation")>. doi: 10.18564/jasss.2885